History of Shri Mahalakshmi Temple, Kolhapur

 The construction history of Shri Mahalakshmi temple is very old and there is no concrete information about the date but based on Hinduism ancient literature it is found that the temple is built in approximately 800 AD.

 In 109 A. D. Karnadeo cut off the jungle and brought the temple to light.
-The existence goes back to 8th century, according to Dr. Bhandarkar & Mr. Khare.
+The existence goes back to the 8th century, according to Dr. Bhandarkar & Mr. Khare.

 In the 8th century, the temple sank down due to an earthquake.
 In the 9th century, the king Gandavadix extended the temple by building Mahakali Mandir.